 Google Satellite in netTerrain OSP

-With OSP software in place, engineers can run queries on the data they’ve collected, which can help them make decisions about their network.
-For example, they can determine which areas of the network are close to reaching capacity, and plan to upgrade those areas before they become overloaded.
+With an OSP solution in place, engineers can run queries on the data they’ve collected, which can help them make decisions about their infrastructure.
+For example, they can get geographic information, determine which areas of the network are close to reaching capacity, and plan to upgrade those areas before they become overloaded.
 This can help prevent network outages and keep everything running smoothly.

-With OSP software like netTerrain, it’s easy to:
+With a fiber mapping platform like netTerrain, it’s easy to:

 1. Create new circuits using existing fiber infrastructure: Instead of adding new cables, an OSP system can help you identify available paths between buildings using your existing infrastructure.
 Click here to learn more.